 My main areas of expertise include evolutionary psychology, nature/nurture issues, sex differences, and kin selection theory.
 I also have a long-standing interest in philosophy, especially philosophical issues related to the mind and evolutionary theory.
 Some of my earliest academic work was on the placebo effect.

-Evolutionary Psychology / Behavioural Genetics / Philosophy of Mind
+Evolutionary Psychology / Behaviour Genetics / Philosophy of Mind

 PSGY2015: Conceptual and Historical Issues in Psychology